mdepasca/miniature-adventure/notes/calc_distances.md

      2. The second to all but the first one
      3. The third to all but the first and the second and so on
      4. **Can this be a recursive function?**

+   - We'll end up with a NxN triangular matrix (upper or lower does not matter).

+     Each cell will have a pair-wise distance and can be feeded to R's DiffusionMap package.